 As Memorial Day approached, I’ve prayed and pondered how to adequately and properly pay tribute to those who have paid the ultimate price for our freedoms.
 Interesting, that through one of my “older generation” friendships, God provided a tribute.

 I met this friend years ago online, and his written words have had an impact on me for several years.
 These words of his left me weeping, with a deeper, more profound, appreciation for the ultimate sacrifice of those who serve for our freedom.

 I know no better way to honor Memorial Day than to ask that you take a moment and read the gentle, heart-gripping words of my friend John.

 I’m going to have a hard time in writing about this and I might not do a good job of it.
 Because this is Memorial Day weekend when we honor our military dead, I feel the need to share some of my personal experiences with death in the only war in which I participated – The Korean War.

-Once the dead where in our care there was a careful process that was initiated.
+Once the dead were in our care, there was a careful process initiated.
 The only search we did of the bodies was to insure there was no explosive or harmful ordinance on the body, such as hand grenades.
-Back at the cemetery each body was then searched for personal objects such as wallets, rings, watches, etc. Those were inventoried and would be returned to the next of kin.
-Fingerprints and dental records were made to insure proper identification.
-Each body was handled with respect right up to the temporary interment in the temporary cemetery.
+Back at the cemetery, each body was searched for personal objects such as wallets, rings, watches, etc. Those were inventoried and would be returned to the next of kin.
+Fingerprints and dental records were made to ensure proper identification.
+Each body was handled with respect right up to the temporary internment in the temporary cemetery.

 This weekend has always been a special one for me.
 When I salute the flag, or stand for the anthem, these dead Marines are what I think about.
 I hope I’ve made it a bit personal for you too with my words here.
 God bless.
 Semper Fidelis.